-Welcome to Week 4 of the Summer Family Fruit Challenge!
+Welcome to Week 7 of the Family Fruit Challenge!
 This week we are learning about GOODNESS!
 Below you will find a short devotional to read with your kids, a link to download Bible memory cards, and links to fun songs and activities that will help you teach your child about the Fruit of the Spirit.

 Special thanks to our guest blogger today, KATIE J. TRENT.
 Learn more about Katie at the end of this blog post!